zellwk/zellwk.com/src/posts/2019-07-24-frontend-vs-backend.md

 Here's a common pattern I observed in my early days of learning backend:

 1. I would assume things to work in a specific way
-2. I would search on Google to implement the specific way I thought
+2. I would search on Google on how to implement things the specific way I thought
 3. (Google results would come up empty)
 4. I would hack around it and build my own infrastructure
 5. Only to learn (much later) that my way sucked